“Consumer Lab vs. Lead Safe Mama, LLC – Who should I believe?”

 • Consumer Lab promotes that they have been in business for 26 years and that they have done testing and “reviews” of over 1,400 products.

 • Lead Safe Mama, LLC has tested tens of thousands of products since we began product testing in 2009.
-We began our laboratory testing of products less than 2 years ago (in March of 2024) and have already tested more than 700 products in that time-frame — with about 600 lab reports published to date and about 100 lab reports pending.
+We began our independent, third-party, laboratory testing of products less than 2 years ago (in March of 2024) and have already tested more than 700 products in that time-frame — with about 600 lab reports published to date and about 100 lab reports pending.

 • Prior to March of 2024 (and starting in 2009) we primarily used XRF technology to test durable consumer goods (not consumables) — like dishes, pots & pans, etc.